lucywyman/blog/source/content/favorite-places-seattle.rst

 The Museum of Pop (formerly Experience Music Project) is the most underrated tourist attraction in Seattle.
-I'd never heard about or seen it before coming to the city, yet the building itself is *the most* `instaworthy`_ and the museum itself is interesting and fun for everyone, no matter how old or "not into museums" you are.
+I'd never heard about or seen it before coming to the city, yet the building itself is *the most* insta-worthy and the museum itself is interesting and fun for everyone, no matter how old or "not into museums" you are.
 They have an interactive indie video game exhibit where you can play one of dozens of indie games.
 They have horror-movie and sci-fi exhibits